cbor-wg/charter/charter.md

 The CBOR working group will update RFC 7049 to deal with existing errata.
 Security issues and clarifications may be addressed, but changes to the document will ensure backward compatibility for popular deployed codebases.
-The resulting document will be targeted at becoming a Internet Standard.
-After that, the CBOR working group will monitor issues found with the CBOR specification and, if needed, will produce an updated document.
+The resulting document will be targeted at becoming an Internet Standard.

 Similar to the way ABNF (RFC 5234/7405) can be used to describe the set of valid messages in a text representation, it is useful for protocol